 Falling in love is easy.
 Staying in love requires a conscious decision and focused investment.
-Loving Smart is easy when you know how.
+Loving the Smart way is easy when you know how.

 Our romance was a whirlwind of delight and passion.
 Over an intense two years, we courted with a dedicated focus: from the very beginning, it was clear that we were discerning marriage.
 But even before we got to the altar, the sparkle of those initial ‘in love’ emotions were losing their intensity.